Which Style of Trek is Right for You?

 You can trek anywhere on your own in the northwest Indian Himalaya regions so long as you do not need an Inner Line Permit.
 However, Sikkim and Arunachal Pradesh do not allow solo trekking.

-Booking a trek through an overseas operator means you don’t get to have any choice of guide, but you do have the reassurance that they are probably going to be excellent and if not, you have recourse to complain.
+Booking a trek through an international operator means you don’t get to have any choice of guide, but you do have the reassurance that they are probably going to be excellent and if not, you have recourse to complain.
 The size of group you will be trekking with becomes important when you choose a ‘packaged trek’.
 Some companies are still in the habit of sending over twenty trekkers into the hills with a single guide and a few porters, which is irresponsible and doesn’t make for a good holiday.
-A group size of twelve to fourteen is normally considered a manageable maximum and you’ll still get the opportunity to chat with your guide and spend time with any crew that they might hire.
+A group size of eight to twelve is normally considered a manageable maximum and you’ll still get the opportunity to chat with your guide and spend time with any crew that they might hire.

-One main advantage of hiring your own guide and teahouse trekking is that you can control your costs and stay within a budget that would be considerably less than booking with a big travel company.
+One main advantage of hiring your own guide through a local operator and teahouse trekking is that you can control your costs and stay within a budget that would be considerably less than booking with a big travel company.
 The logistical convenience of having someone with local knowledge handling routine details such as where to stay, negotiating prices, and giving route directions is a great peace of mind.
-The safety and security of local knowledge should not be underestimated, nor should the ability to communicate to your heart’s content through your guide’s interpreting.
-Finally, the chance to build a friendship with someone is perhaps the most remembered feature of any trekking holiday.
-You might forget the name of the mountains you’ll photograph, but you’ll never forget your guide!

 Camping treks with a crew allow you complete freedom to explore the Himalaya.
-Plus you’ll make a new family of friends along the way.
+Plus you’ll make a new family of friends along the way

 Trekking with a camping crew